Skip to main content

 How to Secure Your Spot

-We have 80 confirmed seats; selection prioritizes open-source contributors, profile completers on cursorboston.com, active Discord members, and early registrants.
+Selection prioritizes open-source contributors, profile completers on cursorboston.com, active Discord members, and early registrants.
 Luma approval is required.
 After Luma, claim your spot on cursorboston.com/hackathons/sports-hack-2026/signup so we can rank builders by merged PRs to the community repo and signup time.

 We qualify participants rigorously.
 If selected people don't meet criteria or drop out, we pull aggressively from the waitlist.